awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-### Granting Permission to View AWS Config Information on the CloudTrail Console<a name="grant-aws-config-permissions-for-cloudtrail-users"></a>
+### Granting permission to view AWS Config information on the CloudTrail console<a name="grant-aws-config-permissions-for-cloudtrail-users"></a>

 You can view event information on the CloudTrail console, including resources that are related to that event\.
 For these resources, you can choose the AWS Config icon to view the timeline for that resource in the AWS Config console\.
 Attach this policy to your users to grant them read\-only AWS Config access\.
 The policy doesn't grant them permission to change settings in AWS Config\.